-We thank various seminar and conference participants for helpful comment.
-The academic authors have a research consulting relationship with Facebook.
+This draft: January 28, 2021.
+Previously circulated as “Social Distancing During a Pandemic: The Role of Friends”.
+This research was facilitated through a research consulting agreement between the academic authors and Facebook.
 Bailey is an employee at Facebook.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 - Individuals with friends exposed to COVID-19 outbreaks were more likely to stay at home, and less likely to oppose economic shutdowns...